Recipe-level data retention

 # How does the Jobs data retention setting work?

-The Jobs data retention recipe setting defines if job data is stored for the recipe.
+The Jobs data retention recipe setting defines if Workato stores job data for the recipe.

 This setting, located in a recipe's Settings > Data retention tab, has two options:

 • Default retention policy.
-When selected, your workspace's data retention policy will apply.
-If, for example, the retention policy is 30 days, the recipe's data will be retained for 30 days.
+Your workspace's data retention policy applies when this option is selected.
+For example, if the retention policy is 30 days, the recipe's data is retained for 30 days from the job's completion date.

 • Do not store.
-When selected, Workato won't store any data for the recipe.
+Workato won't store any data for the recipe when this option is selected.
 You might select this option to:

 Before selecting this option, make sure the recipe doesn't require job logs.
-Refer to the next section for more info.
+See the How is data affected? section for more information.

 # How is data affected?

-When Do not store is selected, certain types of data or features in Workato may be modified or entirely unavailable.
-Here's a quick look at how things will change:
+When you select Do not store, certain types of data or features in Workato may be modified or entirely unavailable.
+This changes jobs in the following ways:

 • Job history summary: No change.
-Job ID, history, duration, and so on will remain visible in the recipe's Jobs tab.
+Job ID, history, and duration remain visible in the recipe's Jobs tab.

-• Job history details: Step inputs and outputs will be unavailable, including for recipe triggers:
+• Job history details: Step inputs and outputs are unavailable, including for recipe triggers:

 Job History Details page with retention disabledd Job History Details page with retention disabled